Experience Our Favorite Whitewater Rafting in Vail

-The most important thing to consider is the level of intensity you’d like.
-Trip ratings range from Class I – Class V, with I being the most mellow and V being the most extreme.
-If you’re looking for a family friendly float trip, you’d want to book a Class I or II where there is low activity and minimal paddling involved.
-If you’re seeking an adrenaline rush with high activity, intense paddling, and even the potential for swimming involved (as in tossed out of the boat – this is not on purpose), you’re looking for a Class IV or V.
+The most important thing to consider is the level of intensity you’d like on your whitewater rafting trip.
+Colorado rapids range from Class I – Class V, with I as the most mellow and V as the most extreme.
+If you’re looking for a family-friendly float trip, you’d want to book a Class I or II with low activity and minimal paddling involved.
+If you’re seeking an adrenaline rush with high activity and intense paddling, you’re looking for a Class IV or V.

 Rafting on the Upper Colorado River (Class I-II)

 The Upper Colorado River rafting trip is a family-friendly float adventure.
-If this is your family’s first rafting experience or you have young children, this would be the perfect trip to book.
-On this stretch of water, you may see wildlife, as well as gorgeous scenery including the red rock canyons, sage brush and juniper trees.
-Trips are offered morning or afternoon and last about 4 hours round trip with transportation.
-We recommend Timberline Tours’ Upper Colorado River trip.
+If this is your family’s first rafting experience or you have young children, this is the perfect trip to book.
+On this stretch of water, you may see wildlife, as well as gorgeous scenery, including the red rock canyons, sagebrush, and juniper trees.
+Trips are offered morning or afternoon and last about four hours round trip with transportation.

 Rafting the Shoshone Through Glenwood Canyon (Class III)

-Riders have the option to experience 1 mile of Class III rapids at the beginning of the trip or join the group after the rapids when it becomes a Class II float – a good choice for young children who are unable to ride the rapids.
-Thrill seekers can book the “Double Thriller” trip where the Class III section is run twice – taking different routes through each time or maybe even running the rapids backwards!
+Riders have the option to experience one mile of Class III rapids at the beginning of the trip or join the group after the rapids when it becomes a Class II float – a good choice for young children who are unable to ride the rapids.
+Thrill-seekers can book the “Double Thriller” trip where the Class III section is run twice – taking different routes through each time or maybe even running the rapids backwards!

 Rafting the Numbers on the Arkansas River (Class IV)

-Numbers is a Class IV trip usually running a little later in the summer season due to unsafe water levels early on.
-Outfitters recommend rafters on this trip be fit, competent swimmers, as they may end up outside of the boat through some of the intense rapids.
-When you’re not paddling – or swimming – through the intense sections, you will see some of the most beautiful scenery as you drift down the through the Arkansas River valley.
+Numbers is a Class IV trip through the Arkansas River that usually runs a little later in the summer season.
+This whitewater rafting tour is best suited for rafters who are fit, competent swimmers, as they may end up outside of the boat through some of the intense rapids.
+When you’re not navigating the intense sections, you can catch a glimpse of some beautiful scenery as you drift down the Arkansas River valley.
 Numbers only includes a morning tour option, and you can expect it to be around 7.5 hours round trip.
-We recommend Timberline Tours’ The Numbers trip.

 Kayaking the Upper Colorado River